Why Vision Zero Advocates Need to Talk About Anne Heche

 On the other extreme of the debate are those who say Heche deserves no culpability for the crash that claimed her life — because of her self-reported history of mental health challenges and addictions.

-It’s unstandable to see Heche as a victim (and it is certainly a more compassionate response than the alternative).
-Addiction does play a massive and largely understudied role in our traffic safety crisis, even as every state in America mounts massive anti-drunk driving campaigns that frame drunk driving as a simple and easily avoidable choice for all people in all instances.
+It’s unstandable to see Heche as a victim, and it is certainly a more compassionate response than the alternative.
+Addiction does play a massive and largely understudied role in America’s traffic safety crisis, even as state DOTs across the nation spend billions on anti-drunk driving campaigns.

-Meanwhile, studies show that the average DUI offender has driven drunk more than 80 times before she is caught, which Jennifer Homendy of the National Transportation Safety Board once aptly noted is “not just [a matter of] poor decisions [because] this person is in pain.”
+The root causes of that epidemic, though, are more complicated.
+Studies show that the average DUI offender has driven drunk more than 80 times before she is caught, which Jennifer Homendy of the National Transportation Safety Board once aptly noted is “not just [a matter of] poor decisions — [because] this person is in pain.”
 Similar studies have not been conducted for drugged drivers, but in a country where 38 percent of adults battled an illicit drug addiction in 2017 alone, it’s ludicrous to assume that everyone who drives high does so with malicious intent, or even simply because they are reckless.
 In huge, car-dependent swaths of America, driving is not optional, even for those who know they should not be behind the wheel.